Deer-Canidae/Deer-Canidae/README.md

 I'm a computer engineering student.
 I'm always trying to learn more about any kind of tech.
 I like to get to know a wide variety of tools, languages, platforms and problems to solve.
-Though I mostly post web projects, I've also worked with Rust, C, C++, Bash among others.
+Though I mostly post web projects, I've also worked with TypeScript, Rust, C, C++, Bash among others.
 I live in the terminal (neovim + tmux ❤️).

 ## Projects 🚧